 - Stir in the flour, baking powder, salt, ginger and almonds until combined. (remove the butterfly before these additions, reverse speed + 4 should do the trick.
 Keep going till combined but don’t over do it.

-- Line a baking tray with non-stick greaseproof paper or not, if you're using our USA pans.
+- Line a baking tray with non-stick greaseproof paper or not, if you're using a good quality non-stick pan

 - If the mixture is too sticky dust the benchtop and your hands with flour, roll the mix into it.
 Then shape into a long rectangle on the baking tray.
 Rather than have the ends pointy like a loaf, flatten them off a bit, so there won’t be any short little pieces when you go to cut the loaf up.